thudfactor/thudfactor/src/pages/about.md

 My name is John Williams, and I am not a composer or a conductor.
 Sorry about that — it disappoints a lot of people.

-Funny story about that.
+Funny story.
 For as far back as I can remember people have made jokes about me writing the music for _Star Wars_.
 Occasionally people mix it up and say _Harry Potter_ or _Jurassic Park_.
-But a few months ago I went through a Dunkin’ Donuts drive-through to pick up an order I made through their app.
-It puts only part of my name on the order sheet, “JOHN W” or some nonsense.
-The young guy at the window says “hey, what’s your name again?”
+But a few months ago I went through a Dunkin’ Donuts drive-through to pick up an order.
+The app only puts only part of my name on the order sheet — “JOHN W” or some nonsense.
+The guy at the window says “hey, what’s your name again?”

-I say “John Williams,” and I think _here it comes again_.
+“John Williams,” I say, and think _here it comes again_.
 He laughs and says says “I was hoping it was John Wick!”

 It’s always nice to hear a new one.

 ## From Typesetting to Web Development

 Anyway, I am John Williams the famous _web developer_.
 I’ve been making web sites almost from the start.
 I am so old my earliest sites pre-date CSS.
-Heck, they pre-date `<table>` — I remember the earliest debates about table layout.
+Heck, they pre-date `<table>`.  — I remember the earliest debates about table layout.
 “Tables are for data,” said one side.
 “But how else can we get a sidebar?” said the other, and that side persevered until better options were available.

 Because there _was_ no typical path towards web development, I came to the industry sideways through typesetting.
 I worked summers at my hometown newspaper using QuarkXPress to reproduce ad layouts.
-We’d print those on a very high-resolution printer, then I’d take a razor blade and [adhesive wax machine](https://www.forgottenartsupplies.com/?what=artifacts&image_id=46&cat=53), cut the ad out, and stick it to a broadsheet paper to send off to the camera room.
+We’d print those on a very high-resolution printer, then I’d take a razor blade and [adhesive wax machine](https://www.forgottenartsupplies.com/?what=artifacts&image_id=46&cat=53), cut the ad out, and stick it to a broadsheet.
+From there it went to the camera room, and then the press.
 It was an odd mix of technologies, but it worked pretty well.

-The Web became commercially relevant just as I was graduating from college, so the newspaper hired me to make and run their first web site.
-This I built with the aid of [BBEdit](https://www.barebones.com/products/bbedit/) and [UserLand Frontier](https://en.wikipedia.org/wiki/UserLand_Software), building the site anew each morning with a script and pushing the new pages up through a 9600 baud modem connection.
+The web became commercially relevant just as I was graduating from college, so the newspaper hired me to make and run their first web site.
+This I built with the aid of [BBEdit](https://www.barebones.com/products/bbedit/) and [UserLand Frontier](https://en.wikipedia.org/wiki/UserLand_Software).
+I used Frontier on my local computer to build the site anew each morning, and pushing the resulting HTML up through a 9600 baud modem.

 ## Evolving with the Web

 The web has changed a lot since then.
 It’s become professional and specialized.
-For most of my career I’ve stayed in the front-end publishing end of web development, but in the last few years I’ve slid over to the UI Engineering side of things.
+For most of my career I’ve stayed in front-end publishing, but in the last few years I’ve slid over to the UI Engineering side of things.

-It has always been a struggle to keep up with this _still_ nascent industry, but here in the 2020’s things have really picked up speed.
+It has always been a struggle to keep up, but here in the 2020’s things are really hopping.
 It’s the most exciting time since the birth of the Web, and I am thrilled to still be here learning new things every day and sharing them as much as I can with the small circle of people around me.

 Now you are in that circle! 🎉

 ## Embracing Agile Development